earouh/aws-serverless-ms-notes/en/ms/Microservice-Templates.md

 ![cover](Microservice-Templates/cover.png)

-A good source code template beats all training sessions.
-Especially for microservices architecture, you might have more than 10 git repos to form a complete application.
-And a small team owns one or more repos.
-Although each team can have its own style in software development, a consistent code structure and examples save a lot of time on making small decisions or reinventing the wheel.
-For example, test frameworks, pipeline steps and so on.
+A good source code template beats all training sessions, especially for microservices architecture.
+You might have more than 10 Git repos to form a complete application and several small teams own one or a few repos.
+In this case, each team could do many things alike.
+Such as test framework, pipeline steps and so on.
+A source code template with thoughtful structures and examples saves a lot of time on reinventing the wheels.

 ## Outline